Prepare for the Storm

 Health Care

-3661B3F9-11F5-454B-A980-3D2251700182A basic first-aid kit is an essential part of any summer storm preparedness plan.
-At a minimum, it should contain a selection of bandages, gauze, ace bandages, antibiotic ointments, bug spray, sunscreen and pain relievers.
-You may want to include a first-aid manual, liquid bandages, tweezers and bandage scissors, too.
-You should also think about prescription medications, glasses and contact lenses, and make sure they don’t get left behind.
+A basic first-aid kit is essential to any summer storm preparedness plan.
+At a minimum, it should contain a selection of bandages, gauze, ace bandages, antibiotic ointments, bug spray, sunscreen, and pain relievers.
+You may also want to include a first-aid manual, liquid bandages, tweezers, and bandage scissors.
+You should also consider prescription medications, glasses, and contact lenses and make sure they don’t get left behind.

 Shelter and Sanitation